ricardodarocha/SqlExtrator/README.md

                       Order.Total,
                       Order.ITem
                 from Order
-                INNER JOIN Item as Item on Item.Id = Order.Item'
+                INNER JOIN Item as Item on Item.Id = Order.Item
 ```

 It also would be a Single Instance of TItem